henicorhina/spatial_analysis/README.md

 - SciPy
 - Mantel

+This program currently works with Linux operating systems, but has not yet been tested on Windows.

-I am working to write an AMOVA script for python, but until then please install the 'ade4' package in your R console with the following command:
+I am working to write an AMOVA script for python, but until then please install the 'ade4' package in your R console with the following command (I haven't gotten this to work with my script, so ignore this for now):
 ```r
 install.packages('ade4')
 ```